We are online!

-From Mar 30, 2020, all of our class offerings will be available online!
-Our classes will be streamed live from my lounge room into yours!
+Our class offerings are available online.
+Our online classes are interactive via zoom.
 All you need is a phone, tablet or a laptop as well as a safe place to practice yoga.
+School and ELC yoga are available in person or online.

 Private group bookings are also available, perfect for Early Learning Centres where incursions and excursions may have been cancelled as a result of COVID-19 precautions.